babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ### Leave the channel

 When you leave a channel you can no longer open it unless you join it again.
 Also, when someone shares a thread from that channel with you, you will have to join the channel to be able to read it.
-When the channel is private, if you leave it you will have to be invite by one of the members to join it again.
+When the channel is private, if you leave it you will have to be invited by one of its members to join it again.

 You should leave a channel when: